 174. Roy Lichtenstein.
 Duridium.
 1964.
-Magna on canvas, 26 × 36" (66 × 91.5 cm).
+Magna on canvas, 26×36" (66×91.5 cm).
 Collection Mr. and Mrs. S. I. Newhouse, Jr.

 Part of what the sneaker and the tire have to say is that, given the range of manmade forms and the mind's irrepressible capacity for analogy, pure abstraction-an art that looks like nothing else-is an impossible dream.
-But the other part of their message is that, given the same conditions, art is served by open-ended possibilities, abstracting new meanings from unlikely geometric painting but also, as it did for Claes Oldenburg in an ad he clipped for his notebook, the decorative language of another civilization (fig. 175).
+But the other part of their message is that, given the same conditions, art is served by open-ended possibilities, abstracting new meanings from unlikely forms that seem inert or crudely functional.
+The little puns contain a dissenting view of what modernism is about-not just the steady exclusion of reference to the world and the search for forms of purity, but also the constant attentiveness to the ignored forms the world provides, which can be adapted to the purposes of art.
+The artist's eye sees analogies between the most disparate worlds of form, and this allows him to unite zones of meaning and status others would keep strictly separate-so that a tire tread can conjure not only a geometric painting but also, as it did for Claes Oldenburg in an ad he clipped for his notebook, the decorative language of another civilization (fig. 175).
 And the inadvertent oddities of the reductive schemas used in cheap catalogue ads could conversely suggest improbable systems of abstract form, as in the lumpy biomorphism of the wig ads that caught the eye of both Oldenburg and Warhol (figs. 176, 177).
 By being open to the rogue possibilities of these neglected, contemptible things, the artist broadens the range of new possibilities both for style and for expression.

 175. Claes Oldenburg.
 Notebook Page, Clipping #302: Close-Up of Tire Tread with Ice.
 1965.
-Clipping with ink on paper, $11\times8^{1/2}$ " (28 × 21.6 cm).
+Clipping with ink on paper, $11 \times 8^{1/2''}$ (28 × 21.6 cm).
 Collection of Claes Oldenburg and Coosje van Bruggen, New York